 East Cornwall · PL17

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Callington, that work is shaped by the place itself — Callington is an East Cornwall market town between Liskeard and Tavistock, in the Tamar Valley AONB hinterland, with a substantial Georgian and Victorian core, with a building stock that leans toward Georgian townhouses and Victorian terraces.
+What works on a PL17 plot rarely works elsewhere — Callington is an East Cornwall market town between Liskeard and Tavistock, in the Tamar Valley AONB hinterland, with a substantial Georgian and Victorian core, with a building stock that leans toward post-war estates and Victorian terraces.

 • Conservation Area